Hidden-Heavy Pentaquarks and Where to Find Them

 A pattern for the exotic hidden-heavy hadrons, which contain a heavy quark and antiquark, was proposed in Ref.~\cite{Braa24b}.
 BOEFT implies that their B\nobreakdash-O potentials at short distances are repulsive color-Coulomb potentials offset by the energy of an $\bm{8}$-hadron, which is a discrete energy level of QCD in the presence of a static color-octet source.
-Confinement and cluster decomposition imply that their B\nobreakdash-O potentials at long distances approach thresholds for pairs of heavy hadrons.
-Such potentials can support bound states only if they cross below the heavy-hadron-pair threshold before approaching it, which may happen only for the potentials associated with the lowest-energy $\bm{8}$-hadrons.
+Confinement implies that their B\nobreakdash-O potentials at long distances approach thresholds for pairs of heavy hadrons.
+Such potentials can support bound states only if they cross below the heavy-hadron-pair threshold before approaching it; see Figure~\ref{potentials}.
 The pattern proposed in Ref.~\cite{Braa24b} is that the exotic hidden-heavy hadrons are bound states and resonances in such B\nobreakdash-O potentials.
 In Ref.~\cite{Braa24b}, this pattern was applied to nonstrange hidden-heavy tetraquarks and some of their properties were postdicted.
-The LHCb collaboration has discovered four nonstrange hidden-charm ($c\bar{c}$) pentaquarks \cite{Aai15,LHCb19,LHCb21} and two strange hidden-charm ($c\bar{c}s$) pentaquarks \cite{LHCb20,LHCb22}.
-In this paper, we apply the pattern in Ref.~\cite{Braa24b} to hidden-heavy pentaquarks and we predict some of their properties.
+The LHCb collaboration has discovered three nonstrange hidden-charm ($c\bar{c}$) pentaquarks \cite{Aai15,LHCb19,LHCb21} and two strange hidden-charm ($c\bar{c}s$) pentaquarks \cite{LHCb20,LHCb22}. \footnote{ We disregard the broad $c\bar{c}$ pentaquark state $P_{c\bar{c}}(4380)^+$ in the Particle Listings of the Particle Data Group for the reasons indicated in the PDG Review on Pentaquarks \cite{PDG25}. } In this paper, we apply the pattern in Ref.~\cite{Braa24b} to hidden-heavy pentaquarks and we predict some of their properties.

 \textbf{Static and Heavy Hadrons.} A static hadron is a discrete energy level of QCD bound to a static color source.
 It is called a $\bm{3}$-hadron, $\bm{\bar{3}}$-hadron, or $\bm{8}$-hadron if the color source is a triplet, antitriplet, or octet, respectively.
 Static hadrons are labeled by quantum numbers $j^\pi$ for angular momentum and parity.
 In QCD with two light quarks and a heavier strange quark, static hadrons form degenerate SU(2) multiplets labeled by $(I,S)$ for isospin and strangeness and they form approximately degenerate SU(3) multiplets labeled by their multiplicity.